the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter5.md

   </div>
 ~~~~~~~~

-In theory the list would get sorted by one of the functions.
-But the default sort is set to `NONE`, so nothing is sorted yet.
-So far, no one executes the `onSort()` method to change the `sortKey`.
-Let's extend the Table with a row of column headers that use Sort components in columns to sort each column.
+In theory, the list should get sorted by one of the functions.
+But the default sort is set to `NONE`, so nothing is sorted yet, as nothing executes the `onSort()` method to change the `sortKey`.
+We extend the Table with a row of column headers that use Sort components in columns to sort each column:

 {title="src/App.js",lang=javascript}
 ~~~~~~~~